twbs/blog/src/content/posts/2023/bootstrap-5-3-1.md

 Bootstrap v5.3.1 is here with bug fixes, documentation improvements, and more follow-up enhancements for color modes.
 Keep reading for the highlights!

 - **Color modes:**
-  - Increased color contrast for dark mode by replacing `$gray-500` with `$gray-300` for the body color.
+  - Increased color contrast for dark mode by replacing `$gray-500` with `$gray-300` for the body color
   - Added our color mode switcher JavaScript to our examples ZIP download
 - **Components:**
-  - Improved disabled styling for all `.nav-link`s, providing `.disabled` and `:disabled` for use with anchors and buttons.
+  - Improved disabled styling for all `.nav-link`s, providing `.disabled` and `:disabled` for use with anchors and buttons
   - Add support for `Home` and `End` keys for navigating tabs by keyboard
-  - Added some basic styling to toggle buttons when no modifier class is present.
+  - Added some basic styling to toggle buttons when no modifier class is present
   - Fixed carousel colors in dark mode
 - **Forms:**
   - Fixed floating label disabled text color